310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% endbubble %}

 {% bubble Makoto %}
-Since it’s a wedding, the first thing that comes to mind is Hawaii or Guam, but… While we may have a huge budget, I don’t think traveling is really an option.
+Since it’s a wedding, the first thing that comes to mind is Hawaii or Guam, but… While we may have a huge budget, I don’t think traveling overseas is really an option.
 {% endbubble %}

 {% bubble Jun v3 %}